 This means, your site is going to be viewed by mobile users increasingly.
 What will they see if your site is not responsive?
 Your site will become tedious to use resulting in a poor user experience.
 Will they be visiting your site again anytime soon?
 Most probably, they will not.

-Surveys show that 65% of consumers consider display to the most important aspect of enjoying content.
+Surveys show that 65% of consumers consider display to be the most important aspect of enjoying content.
 Moreover, around 8 out of 10 consumers will stop engaging with a site if it was not rendered properly on the device being used.

 This is not all.
 There are several more reasons why you need a responsive design.